danieleavitabile/arxiv-submission-walkthrough/README.md

 * Specify a Subject class for the manuscript, and click `continue`.

 * Upload the `arxiv.zip` file prepared in the last section.
 ArXiv will unpack the file, and provide you with a list of files.
 Click `Continue: Process Files`

 * If the compilation has been successful, you can now preview your manuscript and click `Continue`.
-There is also a logfiel that can help you understanding what has gone wrong in the compilation.
+There is also a logfile that can help if something goes wrong in the compilation.
+[Here](https://info.arxiv.org/help/faq/mistakes.html) are common mistakes that cause the compilation to fail.
-    [Here](https://info.arxiv.org/help/faq/mistakes.html) you can find common
-    mistakes that cause the compilation to fail.

-* Write Title, Author, and Abstract of your paper.
+* Write Title, Author, and Abstract of the paper.
 The journal reference of your article, as well as its DOI, can be added at a later stage, if you don't have them yet.
 Press `Save and Continue`

 * You are now at the final page of your submission.
 This is where this tutorial ends.
     In an ordinary publication, you can now preview the article and then submit,